globaleaks/whistleblowing-software/documentation/security/ApplicationSecurity.rst

 Download Encryption
 +++++++++++++++++++
-Any attachment file uploaded by anonymous whistlblowers is protected and stored on the application server with an automated :doc:`Requirements </security/Encryption Protocol>`.
+Any attachment file uploaded by anonymous whistlblowers is protected and stored on the application backend with an automated :doc:`Requirements </security/Encryption Protocol>`.
 To protect at rest files downloaded by recipients on their own computers, the platforms offers users the possibility to load their own PGP key; whenever users load their own PGP key, their downloads will be served encrypted.

 Encryption of Temporary Files
 -----------------------------